 Thanks to rapidly growing technology we have the world at our fingertips.
 While this is generally a positive thing, sometimes it can be a negative thing for our children.

 Kids are more likely to make bad decisions online.
 They are more likely to post things they will later regret, post inappropriate photos, and get involved with dangerous strangers.
-It is a parent’s duty to protect their child, and there are a bevy of parental filters, blocks, and apps to keep your child safe.
-But when does protecting turn into stalking?
+It is a parent’s duty to protect their child, and there is a bevy of parental filters, blocks, and apps to keep your child safe.
+But when does protection turn into stalking?

 Here are some tips to help you navigate through the sensitive issues that can arrive from our electronic overload while “keeping” your children safe.